How to care for your cashmere at home

 Avoid tumble dryers, and direct heat sources like sunlight or radiators, at all costs, as these can damage and shrink the fibres.
 Instead turn your cashmere inside out and lay it flat on a clean towel, then ease it back into its natural shape.
 Once dry, steam lightly with a cool iron, before releasing wrinkles with our Signature Finishing Spray.

 If you want your cashmere to live on and on, don’t wash it after every wash.
 It can comfortably go wash-free for 7-10 wears!
 Be careful when storing it too: if you hang it, the shoulders will likely become misshapen, so, instead, fold your pieces and store them in a dresser or on a wardrobe shelf.
-If you’re putting it away for the summer, pop it in in an airtight container with cedar chips to prevent mustiness and ward off moths.
+If you’re putting it away for the summer, pop it in an airtight container (be sure to avoid cardboard boxes, which larvae will simply chew through).
 Be sure to regularly spritz with some of our Signature Finishing Spray, too, to lock in scent and infuse your cashmere with lasting freshness all year round.

 Clothes moths are bad news for your cashmere: their eggs can cause catastrophic damage to the natural fibres.
-Keep them at bay by keeping both your cashmere and wardrobe clean, and use natural sweet-scented deterrents like cedar balls or rings (like these ones from John Lewis), or hanging sachets of lavender, rosemary or clove.
+Keep them at bay by keeping both your cashmere and wardrobe clean, and use natural sweet-scented deterrents such as hanging sachets of lavender, rosemary or clove.
+Avoid letting cedarwood blocks or chips come into direct contact with your cashmere, as these can transfer oil onto the fabrics and stain them.
+Instead, wash with our Wool, Silk and Delicates Wash - the cedarwood, amber and iris scent is a natural moth repellent.
 If you’ve already got moths, simply pop your cashmere pieces in a plastic bag, freeze them for a day or overnight, then slowly defrost them.
 It sounds crazy, but it works!

 Image by @askcharliehow